tashatuvango - Fotolia

 User 365

-Kaseya has been updating its 365 platform and the user focused security and data protection tools the second announcement, following the launch of the Edge offering, with two more in the pipeline.
+Kaseya has been updating its 365 platform and the user-focused security and data protection tools, following the launch of the Edge offering, with two more in the pipeline.

 “Kaseya 365 User is everything to prevent, respond and recover to threats to user security, user identity management and user data preservation, everything to manage the user,” he said.

-“Backup is often one of, if not the largest financial revenue generating component of an MSPs offering,” he said.
+“Backup is often one of, if not the, largest financial revenue-generating component of an MSP’s offering,” he said.
 “It also represents one of their largest expenditures.
-About 1/3 of MSPs that we work with have told us they are not good at properly selling and positioning and getting their customers to buy the type of backup and disaster recovery solution, they need help with that.
+About a third of MSPs that we work with have told us they are not good at properly selling and positioning, and getting their customers to buy the right type of backup and disaster recovery solution, they need help with that.

-“About two thirds of MSPs tell us they are very concerned that they might not be pricing their backup properly, configuring it properly, and they might not be making money up,” said Voccola.
-“So, we’re building a backup concierge.
-So every, and I mean every Kaseya MSP, will have a dedicated backup and backup and disaster recovery expert that will work with them to help them price and package backup so they get every one of their customers to do the proper backup solution.
+“About two-thirds of MSPs tell us they are very concerned that they might not be pricing their backup properly, configuring it properly, and they might not be making money up,” said Voccola.
+“We’re building a backup concierge so that every, and I mean every, Kaseya MSP will have a dedicated backup and disaster recovery expert that will work with them to help them price and package backup so they get every one of their customers to do the proper backup solution.

 “We’re never going to charge this, and we think this can put another five to 10 points of profit margin and revenue growth into every MSP effort,” he said.